- What is cervical cancer?

 HPV infection in men: For men, the main factors influencing the risk of genital HPV infection are circumcision and the number of sex partners.

 Men who are circumcised (have had the foreskin of the penis removed) have a lower chance of becoming and staying infected with HPV.
 Men who have not been circumcised are more likely to be infected with HPV and pass it on to their partners.
 The reasons for this are unclear.
 It may be that after circumcision the skin on the glans (of the penis) goes through changes that make it more resistant to HPV infection.
 Another theory is that the surface of the foreskin (which is removed by circumcision) is more easily infected by HPV.
 Still, circumcision does not completely protect against HPV infection − men who are circumcised can still get HPV and pass it on to their partners.

 The risk of being infected with HPV is also strongly linked to having many sexual partners (over a man's lifetime).

-Condoms and HPV: Condoms (“rubbers”) provide some protection against HPV but they don’t completely prevent infection.
+Condoms (“rubbers”) provide some protection against HPV but they don’t completely prevent infection.
 Men who use condoms are less likely to be infected with HPV and to pass it on to their female partners.
 One study found that when condoms are used correctly every time sex occurs they can lower the HPV infection rate by about 70%.
 One reason that condoms cannot protect completely is because they don’t cover every possible HPV-infected area of the body, such as skin of the genital or anal area.
-Still, condoms provide some protection against HPV, and they also protect against HIV and some other sexually transmitted diseases.
+Still, condoms provide some protection against HPV, and they also protect against HIV and some other sexually transmitted infections.
 Condoms (when used by the male partner) also seem to help the HPV infection and cervical pre-cancers go away faster.

 Not smoking is another important way to reduce the risk of cervical pre-cancer and cancer.